Xzbzwtsjn/test/README.md

                 </Director>
         </VirtualHost>

-Rename `.template` file, drop *.template* suffix and place the file  on `/etc/httpd/conf.d`, then restart your httpd service.
+Rename `.template` file, drop *.template* suffix and remove the file to `/etc/httpd/conf.d`, then restart your httpd service.

 Quick Start
 -----------

 You're up and running!
 Red Alert Web is now running.

 The first screen you arrived at is  policy configuation, where policies could be editted here.In shield scrren, policies in specified machines could be shield unitl specified time. `data source` in miscellaneous configuration should be added at least one when first run, without data source backends can't fetch metrics.
-At present backends support `Graphite` and `Amonitor`, but you can access other data sources as well, just implement `fetchMetrics` interface.In deploy screen, you could see tables' modifications.
-Online backend's infomation and status would be showed on `console` screen as well as `sqlite` version list and `storagePath`.
+At present backends support `Graphite` and `Amonitor`, but you can access other data sources as well, just implement `fetchMetrics` interface.
+In deploy screen, you could see tables' modifications.
+Online backend's infomation and status would be shown on `console` screen as well as `sqlite` version list and `storagePath`.
 In admin screen, please pay attention to the *Explanation*.

 - *Refresh Status* : Refresh and read web's current status immediately.